 A free site is available at sagagis.org - Saginaw Area GIS (SAGA) that provides property and tax information, for not only Saginaw Township but all of Saginaw County.

 A fee based site, www.bsasoftware.com, also provides Saginaw Township property and tax information.
 This site is "live" in that changes are available as soon as they are entered into our office computer system.
 This web site includes information not available on the G.I.S. site, such as utility billing, special assessments, delinquent personal property taxes, building permits and zoning violations.
 You may find property information by using address, last name or property ID number.
 Both sites offer a sales search of all types of properties.

 Various tax and assessing related forms are available through the Forms link.
 Our Contact Us link displays assessors office contact information.
 Local subdivision maps may be found by clicking the Subdivision Map link.

-In the spirng of 2021 our office is conducting a program of re-inspecting residential properties.
+In the spring of 2021 our office began a program of re-inspecting residential properties.
 This process is periodically required by the State Tax Commission.
 We will be mailing out letters explaining the process along with a questionnaire.
 This questionnaire assists in the accuracy of every residential property.
 Please complete the questionnaire to the best of your ability and return it to the Assessor's Office.